-The measurements are reported on the World Meteorological Organization (WMO) X2004A scale for CH4, and the WMO X2019 scale for CO2.
-H2S and δ^{13} CH4 (tied to the Vienna Pee Dee Belemnite (VPDB) scale) are reported, but with limited calibration.
-The G2301 and G2401 CRDS instruments (Picarro, Inc.) were calibrated for CH4 and CO2 in the laboratory prior to deployment using four NOAA (National Oceanic and Atmospheric Administration) tertiary standards, ranging between 1790 and 2350 ppb CH4, and 360 and 450 ppm CO2, sampling each tank at least five minutes after equilibration, and repeating at least once.
-We characterized the G2132-i and G2204 instruments using 2 - 4 tanks and applied the calibration in the post-processing stage.

-To calibrate the field tanks prior to deployment, we first calibrated a dedicated laboratory CRDS instrument as above.
-We then used the CRDS instrument to sample each field calibration tank and assigned the mean to each tank.
-Field calibration tanks (size N80, expected to last 12 - 18 months, and listed in Table 2) were sampled nominally every 23 hours for 6 min for G2301, G2401 and G2204 instruments, and every 6 hours for 20 min for G2132-i instruments, but adjustments were occasionally made to limit field calibration gas usage.
+- 160 The measurements are reported on the World Meteorological Organization (WMO) X2004A scale for CH4, and the WMO X2019 scale for CO2.
+H2S and δ13CH4 are reported, but with limited calibration.
+The CRDS instruments were calibrated for CH4 and CO2 in the laboratory prior to deployment using four NOAA (National Oceanic and Atmospheric Administration) tertiary standards, ranging between 1790 and 2350 ppb CH4, and 360 and 450 ppm CO2.
+Field calibration tanks (Table 2) were sampled nominally every 23 hours for 6 min for G2301, G2401 and G2204 instruments, and every 6 hours for 20 min for G2132-i instruments, but adjustments were occasionally made to limit field calibration gas usage.
+After each transition - 165 for G2132-i instruments, but adjustments were occasionally made to limit field calibration gas usage.
 After each transition between calibration gas and atmospheric sample, 4 min of data are ignored.
 An offset correction was applied daily.
 One disadvantage of this procedure is the potential introduction of tank drift to the data, but tank drift for CH4 has not been observed (Andrews et al., 2014).
-Allan deviations were < 0.2 ppb CH4 and 0.02 ppm CO2 for 2 min samples for the G2301 and G2401 instruments (Yver Kwok et al., 2015), and 0.1 ppb CH4 and 0.1 ppm CO2 for ~ one hour sample for the G2132-i instruments (Miles et al., 2018) and thus the noise for these instruments for the calibration cycles is insignificant.
+Allan deviations were < 0.2 ppb CH4 and 0.02 ppm CO2 for 2 min samples for the G2301 and G2401 instruments (Yver Kwok et al., 2015), and 0.1 ppb CH4 and 0.1 ppm CO2 for ~ one hour sample for the G2132-i - 170 instruments (Miles et al., 2018) and thus the noise for these instruments for the calibration cycles is insignificant.
 Ideally, more than one tank would be sampled at each site, but this was not practical for this network.
 Data from the first four minutes after a transition between gases was discarded.
 Flow rates for G2301, G2401 and G2204 instruments were about 240 cc/min whereas the flow rates for the G2132-i instruments were about 30 cc/min.
 Residence time from the top of the tower to measurement was 6 to 9 min for the G2301, G2401, and G2204 instruments and 45 to 70 min for the G2132-i.
-For the Carlsbad site sampling from a rooftop, then a 9 m tower, residence times were < 1 min.
-The data were adjusted to report the sampling time, rather than the measurement time, taking into account the residence times.
+For the 175 Carlsbad site sampling from a rooftop, then a 9 m tower, residence times were < 1 min.
+The data were adjusted to report the - 1/5 Carisbad site sampling from a rooftop, then a 9 m tower, residence times were < 1 min.
+The data were adjusted to report the sampling time, rather than the measurement time.